ludus-leonis/FreeBeeGee/README.md

 **Note:** This is an development version.
 A few rather major features are still missing:

-* While you can upload images/tiles/pieces via the web-UI, editing them is quite limited.
+* While you can upload images/tiles/pieces via the web-UI, editing them afterwards is quite limited.
-* No multi-select yet.

 The good news is: You can still use FreeBeeGee today to play!
 Those features will arrive sooner or later.
 There is a (rough) [roadmap](docs/roadmap.md) for details.